 There are staggering social justice issues in cannabis.
-There are communities still being persecuted.
-There are people who have invested their lives in this plant and have nothing to show for it in the recreational era.
-I’m not sure what bud.com can do about that yet; for starters we will research and work to build a diverse organization.
+Some communities are still being persecuted.
+Some people have invested their lives in this plant and have nothing to show for it in the recreational era.
+I’m not sure what bud.com can do about that yet.
+For starters we will research and work to build a diverse organization.

 I’m personally depressed about disposable glass/metal/plastic carts used for cannabis vape oil.
-Our drivers seem happy to do some kind of used cannabis product recycling pick-up, but we need to talk to the suppliers to figure out who might take & re-use such things, and if that vape pod pickup can be done with any net carbon/water use efficiency.
+Our drivers seem happy to do some kind of used cannabis product recycling pick-up, but we need to talk to the suppliers to figure out who might take & re-use such things, and if vape pod pickup can be done with any net-carbon/water-use efficiency.

-Fortunately working within the regulated cannabis industry in California means that many of our partners are beginning to account for water/power/mileage use so that makes some fledgling environmental impact measurement seem possible by the time of our first benefit corp annual report due at the end of this year.
+Fortunately, working within the regulated cannabis delivery industry in California means that many of our partners are beginning to account for water/power/mileage use so that makes some fledgling environmental impact measurement seem possible by the time of our first benefit corp annual report due at the end of this year.

 Ultimately, plant medicine is a powerful motivator for us at bud.com.
-We know people who have had debilitating injury and unbearable pain eased by bud.
-So we’d like to find ways to promote cannabis as a safe and healthy alternative pain management tool to help with America’s opioid crisis.
+We know people who have had debilitating injury and unbearable pain eased by medical marijuana.
+So, we’d like to find ways to promote cannabis as a safe and healthy alternative pain management tool to help with America’s opioid crisis.